sfimediafutures/RecViz/README.md

 #### Developers note:
-At the current iteration of this Demo, images are slow to load, this is simply due to how
+At the current iteration of this Demo, images are slow to load, this is simply due to how we find our posters.
+This is currently a slow process of multiple

+#### Acknowledgements:
+We utilize TMDB API calls for all images in this DEMO and thank TMDB for issuing their API, read more about them here: https://www.themoviedb.org/about